 CCGPT is designed to be a developmentally responsive, play-based mental health intervention for young children ages 3 to 10 who are experiencing social, emotional, behavioral, and relational disorders.
 The program aims to utilize play (the natural language of children) and the therapeutic relationship to provide a safe, consistent therapeutic environment.
 In this environment, a child can ideally experience full acceptance, empathy, and understanding from the counselor and, at the same time, process inner experiences and feelings through play and symbols.
 Additionally, CCGPT allows for children to experience social interactions with 2-3 group members which hopefully enable the children to learn and practice new social and coping skills.
 CCGPT is appropriate for children who struggle with peer or sibling relationships, as well as emotional and behavioral problems.
 In CCGPT, a child’s experience within the counseling relationship is designed to be the factor that is most healing and meaningful in creating lasting, positive change.
 Based on person-centered principles, the overarching goal of CCGPT is to unleash the child’s potential to move toward functional relationships and self-enhancing ways of being.
-Child outcome goals include decreased symptomatic behaviors and improvement in overall.
+Child outcome goals include decreased symptomatic behaviors.

 Treatment Manual and Resources